 The Commission recognises it is important to have a clear assignment policy covering all frequency bands.
 In particular there is a need for a policy to assign frequencies in bands where there is competing demand for spectrum.
-This is most likely to be in bands assigned for cellular mobile and possibly also in the AM and FM radio bands.
+This is most likely to be in bands assigned for cellular mobile, fixed wireless broadband, and possibly also in the AM and FM radio bands.
 However, as set out in Part F.1 above, it is important to adopt a flexible assignment policy that allows the Commission to determine the method of assignment on a case-by-case basis.
 As such, the 2011 SMF set out key principles that guide the Commission's decision on the appropriate assignment process:

-1. Approach in bands used by private services and/or for non-commercial public services.
-Where demand for assignments occurs intermittently and is for small amounts of spectrum (e.g. one 2x25 kHz channel), a first come first served approach (possibly with a fixed fee) is used to assign spectrum.
-This is most likely the case for spectrum assignments in bands used by private services / applications (e.g. fixed links, land mobile radio) and/or for non-commercial public services (e.g. emergency services, police, ports authority, etc.).
+- 1. Approach in bands used by private services and/or for non-commercial public services.
+Where demand for assignments occurs intermittently and is for small amounts of spectrum (e.g. one 2 x 25 kHz channel), a first come first served approach (possibly with a fixed fee) is used to assign spectrum.
+This is most likely the case for spectrum assignments in bands used by private services / applications (e.g. fixed links, land mobile radio) and/or for non-commercial public services (e.g. emergency services, police, ports authority, etc.). - a.
+If congestion is unlikely and there are no other policy considerations, then licence fees should be set at levels that recover spectrum management costs only. - b.
+If congestion is thought as likely to occur in the future then licence fees should be set at a higher level to reflect the opportunity cost of the spectrum. - 2.
+Approach in bands used for communication services to the general public.
+For spectrum used to provide broadcasting, cellular mobile and fixed wireless broadband services, competitive assignment processes should be used to provide an objective and fair basis for awarding spectrum.